Nattawatt/mlzoomcamp/midterm/README.md

 **model serving**

-I will use BentoML for containerization and deploy the API of a model to Google Cloud with Cloud Run Service.
+I will use BentoML for containerization and deploy the API of a model to Google Cloud by Cloud Run Service.

 BentoML : [BentoML](https://www.bentoml.com/)